leonardo-simeone/borrador/README.md

 ## Testing

 * The first thing I manually tested numerous times was responsiveness utilizing chrome as the main browser, that the site adapts well for different screen sizes.
 I used devtools not only for the developing process but also for the screen size testing.
-Also different devices were used for the porpuse of testing, such as mobiles and tablets.
+Also different devices were used for the porpuse of testing, such as mobiles and tablets and the [Am I Responsive](https://ui.dev/amiresponsive?url=https://leonardo-simeone.github.io/online-gaming-club/index.html) website was used as well to test responsiveness.
 * I also tested effectiveness and efficiency in the links available in the website site, I made sure that all links work as intended and that the user can navigate and find information in the site easily.
 * I tested compatibility and functionality across different browsers.
 I used Chrome, Edge and Firefox, and in every single one of them the website works and responds well.
 ![Edge Firefox Test](/assets/images/readme-images/edge-firefox.png)